Bump Cooper Jr.

 Ryan "Bump" Cooper Jr. (born August 31, 2001) is an American professional football cornerback.
-He played college football at the College of San Mateo, and for Oregon State.
+He played college football at the College of San Mateo and Oregon State.
+Cooper was signed by the Baltimore Ravens as an undrafted free agent follow the 2024 NFL draft.

 College career

 College of San Mateo

 During Cooper's three-year career at San Mateo from 2019 through 2021, he played in 22 games, where he notched 47 tackles and four interceptions.

 Oregon State

 Cooper decided to commit to play division 1 college football for the Oregon State Beavers.
-During, Cooper's two-year career with the Beavers in 2022 and 2023, he appeared in 23 games, where he totaled 82 tackles, with five being for a loss, a sack and a half, 18 pass deflections, four interceptions, and a touchdown.
+During Cooper's two-year career with the Beavers in 2022 and 2023, he appeared in 23 games, where he totaled 82 tackles, with five being for a loss, a sack and a half, 18 pass deflections, four interceptions, and a touchdown.